matterbridge-org/matterbridge/docs/protocols/discord/account.md

 ![Yes, Reset Token](https://user-images.githubusercontent.com/987487/212194347-0c424124-d5c2-4939-8f25-a492a6f6c79b.png)

-Then you can click "Copy" to put the token it in your clipboard.
+Then you can click "Copy" to put the token in to your clipboard.
 Keep this for your matterbridge config file.

 ![Token](https://user-images.githubusercontent.com/987487/212194348-d15c249f-d8e7-45ea-b807-ddedaaeb6442.png)